 You have to do all of the chores - even putting out the bins

 Another obvious statement, yet one that may shock some recent graduates.
 In our student flat we had designated chores we tended to do to ensure there was an even split of effort between us.
 However - moving in alone, you begin to realise there is no longer a flat mate to take out the overflowing bin bag or stock up your depleting supply of toilet rolls.
 All of these chores are down to you.

 Luckily, I am somebody who enjoys cleaning.
 I find it therapeutic and love the feeling of a freshly cleaned flat.
 But with no one else ever wiping down the kitchen sides or bleaching the toilet, I've come to realise how much cleaning is required when living alone.
 And it's a lot.
 Keeping your cleaning supplies fully stocked is essential because they run out quicker than you would believe.
 Although the rewarding sensation experienced after a full solo spring clean is well worth it.

 I'm not naïve and I am sure there will be times in the future where I sit wishing I had somebody here to talk to after a long day at work.
 But as of yet, my own experience of transitioning from living at University to living alone has been a positive one all around.
 I too was nervous to take the plunge, but when life handed me the opportunity, I thought why not?
 Deep down, I knew I would enjoy it.
 Knowing myself and my perspective on time alone, as well as my particularities about my environment, I knew it would suit me.

-Yes, I do miss my friends and having them around more frequently, especially given the current climate.
+Yes, I do miss my friends and having them around more frequently.
 However with University coming to an end, I felt like I had really lived that experience and thoroughly made the most of that time of my life.

 Yet, it still in some ways felt like the wrong thing to do in my early twenties.
 A decision I would come to regret.